-- Lightly grease each deck support arm (2) on the tractor.
-Refer to Mower Deck Installation photo for location of deck support arm. - Engage the deck carrier frame tube sockets on the tractor support arms (refer to PTO Shaft Guard Installation photo for socket location), slide the deck onto the support arms approximately 3 in.
-(76 mm). - Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the photo below.
+Lightly grease each deck support arm (2) on the tractor.
+Refer to Mower Deck Installation photo for location of deck support arm.

+Mower Deck Installation

+- Engage the deck carrier frame tube sockets on the tractor support arms (refer to PTO Shaft Guard Installation photo for socket location).
+Slide the deck onto the support arms approximately 3 in.
+(76 mm). - 3.
+Align and connect the splined PTO shaft and socket halves, as shown in PTO Shaft Connection photo.
+The PTO shaft has a pilot end to ease alignment of shaft; fit shaft end into socket and rotate shaft until the splines line up as indicated by arrows, then slide together.
+Slide the deck the rest of the way on the deck arms.
-NOTE: The Coupler Installation Tool is provided for convenience, but is not required for installation.

-PTO Coupler Installation Tool

-Reaching under the tractor, slide the PTO coupler tube onto the deck drive shaft (align arrow decals), then install the coupler quick disconnect onto the tractor PTO drive shaft.

-IMPORTANT: When installing the DS52 Mower deck, make sure to retract the dolly wheel after mounting the deck on the tractor.

-Mower Deck Installation (PTO Shaft Connection)
+PTO Shaft Connection